Tennessee's Vehicular Homicide Laws and Penalties

 • in a street or drag race, or

-• in a posted construction zone (where a state worker is killed).
+• in a posted construction zone (when the victim is a state department of transportation employee or highway construction worker).

 These four categories are all considered vehicular homicide but carry different penalties (see below).